reema0814/Threat-Protection-with-XDR/Labguide/lab5_understand_detection_modelling.md

 ### Lab Scenario

-In this lab, you will understand the attacks and about Detection Modeling
+In this lab, you will understand the attacks and Detection Modeling

 ## Lab objectives
  In this lab, you will understand the following: